Ariyannath-prog/Ariyannath-prog/README.md

 - 👋 Hi, I’m Ariyan Nath
 - 👀 I’m interested in Technology
 - 🌱 I’m currently learning Web Development
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me nathariyan97@gmail.com
+- 📫 You can reach me through nathariyan97@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact:

 <!---
 Ariyannath-prog/Ariyannath-prog is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.